atom/atom/docs/upgrading/upgrading-your-ui-theme.md

     index.atom-text-editor.less  # loaded in the text editor shadow DOM
 ```

+Check out this [style sheet](https://github.com/atom/decoration-example/blob/master/stylesheets/decoration-example.atom-text-editor.less) from the decoration-example package for an example of context-targeting.

 Inside a context-targeted style sheet, there's no need to use the `::shadow` or `/deep/` expressions.
 If you want to refer to the element containing the shadow root, you can use the `::host` pseudo-element.

-During the transition phase, style sheets targeting the `atom-text-editor` context will *also* be loaded globally, but that will change once the option to disable the shadow DOM is removed.
+During the transition phase, style sheets targeting the `atom-text-editor` context will *also* be loaded globally.
+Make sure you update your selectors in a way that maintains compatibility with the shadow DOM being disabled.
+That means if you use a `::host` pseudo element, you should also include the same style rule matches against `atom-text-editor`.

 [shadow-dom-101]: http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom
 [shadow-dom-201]: http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-201/